-IIE MSA is a brand of The Independent Institute of Education (The IIE), a leader in the higher education sphere, offering an array of sociology programmes, including the IIE Bachelor of Social Science degree offered at IIE MSA, with a major in Sociology.
-Students also have the option of following up their degree with the IIE Bachelor of Social Science Honours, and subsequently, a research IIE Master of Philosophy, both with a specialisation in Sociology.
+IIE MSA is a brand of The Independent Institute of Education (The IIE), a leader in the higher education sphere, offering an array of sociology programmes, including the IIE Bachelor of Social Science degree offered at IIE MSA, with a study area in Sociology.
+Students also have the option of following up their degree with the IIE Bachelor of Social Science Honours, and subsequently, a research IIE Master of Philosophy in Arts, both with a specialisation in Sociology.

 Sociology careers and career opportunities